Al Braverman: Career

 In the early 1980s, he co-managed Mustafa Hamsho with the outspoken Irishman Paddy Flood.
 He guided the fighter to a 30-1-1 record and a win against Curtis Parker for a shot at Marvelous Marvin Hagler's middleweight titles in 1981.
 By 1983, Braverman had been in the corner for four fighters who faced Hagler.

-Al Braverman trained Eddie Mustafa Muhammad for his 1981 world title match against undefeated Michael Spinks in Las Vegas.
+Braverman trained Eddie Mustafa Muhammad for his 1981 world title match against undefeated Michael Spinks in Las Vegas.

 Family

 On May 23, 1942, he married Renee Lepkoffker and initially settled in the Bronx before eventually moving to Yonkers.
 The couple raised two children, Gary and Cory Braverman.

 Alongside his wife, Renee, Braverman managed an antique shop.
 As business partners, they ran Ragtime Corp.
-Antiques on Park Place in Bronxville and had also owned the Braverman Gallery in Manhattan during the early 1960s.
+Antiques on Park Place in Bronxville, New York, and had also owned the Braverman Gallery in Manhattan during the early 1960s.

 Death

-Al Braverman died at 78 years old on July 5, 1997, in Yonkers, New York, United States.
+Braverman died at 78 years old on July 5, 1997, in Yonkers, New York, United States.
 His death was caused by complications of diabetes.